Plumbers, Pipefitters, and Steamfitters

 I think robots capable of this are decades away and when they do arrive it will probably be cheaper to hire a human.

-Phillip (No chance) says
+Phillip (No chance) 5 years ago

 I just don't see how your gonna get a robot to come to a house, diagnose the plumbing issue and then perform the work to fix it.
 Thats a complex task and modern robots can still only reliably perform the simplest of tasks.
 The tech is a long ways away and even if it weren't I don't feel like replacing plumbers would the first thing on the agenda for that tech.